sevenspark/contact-form-7-dynamic-text-extension/readme.txt

 = Where do I report security bugs found in this plugin? =

-Please report security bugs found in the source code of _Contact Form 7 - Dynamic Text Extension_ WordPress plugin through the [Wordfence Intelligence Vulnerability Submission Form](https://www.wordfence.com/threat-intel/vulnerabilities/submit).
-Alternatively, you can report them through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/56e65af9-b50c-4307-b670-7d69463bd829).
-Both platforms will assist you with verification, CVE assignment, and notify me.
+Please report security bugs found in the source code of _Contact Form 7 - Dynamic Text Extension_ WordPress plugin through the [Wordfence Intelligence Vulnerability Submission Form](https://www.wordfence.com/threat-intel/vulnerabilities/submit) or the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/56e65af9-b50c-4307-b670-7d69463bd829).
+Both platforms can assist you with verification, CVE assignment, and notify me without publicly disclosing details that could put websites at risk.

+= Where can I contribute? =

+Feel free to check out the [GitHub repository](https://github.com/sevenspark/contact-form-7-dynamic-text-extension).
+Thanks!

 == Upgrade Notice ==

 = VERSION_PLACEHOLDER =
-Fixed a type-o in nonce verification.
+Special thanks to Shane Hollis (@webkiwinz) for these security fixes!
 See [the changelog](https://plugins.trac.wordpress.org/browser/contact-form-7-dynamic-text-extension/trunk/changelog.txt) for more details.

 == Changelog ==

+= 5.0.6 =

+**Release Date: 06/05/2026**

+Special thanks to Shane Hollis (@webkiwinz) for these security fixes!

+* Security: Fixed stored XSS in admin scan results page; form titles and shortcode key names were echoed without HTML escaping.
+This addresses security vulnerability CVE-2026-5116 responsibly reported by Satyarth Prakash to Wordfence.
+* Security: Fixed CSRF vulnerability on notice dismissal; `dismiss-access-keys-notice` action now requires a valid nonce.
+* Security: Fixed unsanitised `$_GET['offset']` parameter; now it's always cast to a non-negative integer before use.
+* Security: Fixed potential regex injection in JavaScript `get_cookie()`; cookie key is now escaped before use in a regex pattern.
+* Fix: Fixed switch fall-through logic bug in `wpcf7dtx_get_current_var()`; missing `break` statements caused user/term/archive context data to be overwritten by post context data.

+_Note from Tessa: the AJAX nonce validation that checks `!== 1` was intentional to only target the first 12-hour window to be more strict.
+That AJAX call was intended to run once on page load, so allowing the validation to persist beyond 12 hours is unnecessary._

 = 5.0.5 =